Alexander Hare

+According to British anthropologist Nigel Barley, Hare's "enduring notoriety" is due to his "large, multi-ethnic harem of [enslaved] women."

+Hare is also known for his attempts at founding settlements in Maluka near Banjarmasin on the island of Borneo and the Cocos-Keeling Islands.
+Following "his brief appointment as the Commissioner of Borneo," he had a harem of 40, sometimes reported as 100, enslaved women, mostly of Malay ancestry.

 Malacca

-The son of a London watchmaker of the same name and his wife Janet, Alexander joined a trading company in Portugal around 1800, moved to Calcutta, and settled as a merchant in Malacca in 1807.
+Alexander Hare was born in London in 1775.
+The son of Janet (last name unknown) and Mr. Hare, a London watchmaker, Alexander joined a trading company in Portugal around 1800.

+He moved to Calcutta, and settled as a merchant in Malacca in 1807.
 Among the places he traded to was Banjarmasin, on the southern coast of Borneo.
 Banjarmasin had a Dutch trading post, but it was abandoned in 1809 due to British naval hostilities.
 The Sultan, seeking a replacement for the Dutch, and having developed a good relationship with Hare, asked him to establish a British trading post.
 But Hare was cautious and waited until his own interests converged with the rising star of Stamford Raffles of the British East India Company (EIC) before acting.
-Hare had first met Stamford Raffles when the later stopped in Malacca in 1807 and 1808 on sick-leave from Penang.
+Hare had first met Raffles when the latter stopped in Malacca in 1807 and 1808 on sick-leave from Penang.
 A few years later, when Dutch control briefly passed to Britain (1811–16) and the EIC, Raffles, as the newly appointed Lieutenant Governor of Java, acting on Hare's request made him Resident of Banjarmasin and Commissioner of the Island of Borneo.